Acuant/AcuantAndroidMobileSDKV10/README.md

 ## Image capture ##

-Image capture is illustrated in the Sample App in the "**com.acuant.sampleapp.documentcapturecamera**" package.
-See the *createCameraSource* of *DocumentCaptureActivity* function that illustrates how to capture a document.
+Image capture is described by the sample application in the "com.acuant.sampleapp.documentcapturecamera" package.
+See the **createCameraSource** of **DocumentCaptureActivity** function that shows how to capture a document.

-**Note:**  The illustrated capture code is only helpful if there is a requirement to detect PDF417 2D barcode in the image.
+**Note:**  The sample capture code is provided if there is a requirement to detect PDF417 2D barcode in the image.

 	// To create a document detector
 	   documentDetector = controller.createDocumentDetector(context,this);
-       DocumentCameraSource.Builder builder = new 		DocumentCameraSource.Builder(getApplicationContext(),documentDetector)
+       DocumentCameraSource.Builder builder = new
+	   DocumentCameraSource.Builder(getApplicationContext(),documentDetector)
            .setFacing(DocumentCameraSource.CAMERA_FACING_BACK)
            .setRequestedPreviewSize(1600, 1024)
            .setRequestedFps(60.0f);

-    // The following method will start detecting barcode on the document with time in seconds. documentDetector.startDetectingPdf417(2);
+    // The following method will start detecting barcode on the document with time (in seconds): documentDetector.startDetectingPdf417(2);

 ## Image cropping ##